 On May 4, 2004 the Company announced the signing of a Share Purchase Agreement (the "GoldChina Agreement") with East Asian Global Finance Limited, Success Period Resources Limited and Gold Carlin Minerals Co., Ltd. (each privately held British Virgin Island companies) and 17 other parties, most of whom are residents of China (collectively the "Vendors") whereby the Company would acquire 100% of the issued and outstanding shares of GoldChina Holdings Group Limited ("GoldChina"), a British Virgin Island company.
+GoldChina, through its wholly owned Chinese subsidiary, Yunnan Guangnan Gold Company Limited

-GoldChina, through its wholly owned Chinese subsidiary, Yunnan Guangnan Gold Company Limited ("Guangnan Gold"), holds the exploration rights, through an agreement with Yunnan Non Ferrous Metal Geological Bureau ("YNMGB"), to explore two exploration properties located in Yunnan Province, China and known as the Tangshang and Salachong properties, covering a combined area of approximately 61 square kms.
-In addition, Guangnan Gold holds a right of first refusal to acquire the exclusive exploration rights in respect of 17 additional properties in Yunnan Province (covering an aggregate area of approximately 600 square kms.).
+("Guangnan Gold"), holds the exploration rights, through an agreement with Yunnan Non Ferrous Metal Geological Bureau ("YNMGB"), to explore two exploration properties located in Yunnan Province, China and known as the Tangshang and Salachong properties, covering a combined area of approximately 61 square kms.
+In addition, Guangnan Gold held a right of first refusal to acquire the exclusive exploration rights in respect of 17 additional properties in Yunnan Province (covering an aggregate area of approximately 600 square kms.).
+This right of first refusal was for two-year term and has now expired.